Wear and Tear vs Accidental Damage Explained

 What is Accidental Damage?

-In terms of home insurance, a reasonable interpretation of the word damage includes not only physical damage to an item, but also something that resulted in a loss of function.
-For something to be considered accidental, it must be sudden and as a result of an external, visible and violent cause.
+In terms of home insurance, a reasonable interpretation of the word damage includes not only physical damage to an item but also something that resulted in a loss of function.
+For something to be considered accidental, it has occurred unexpectedly and is a non-deliberate action.

 It is important to know that many home insurance policies will not cover damage caused by chewing, tearing or scratching by animals.